 are experimentally and theoretically researched in our

-- Photomechanical behaviour and laser-induced nano-structures in azobenzene-containing materials.
+- Photomechanical behaviour (light-induced molecular motion) and laser-induced nanostructures in azobenzene-containing materials.

 - Surface plasmon resonance, electromagnetic energy interaction between light and matter.

 - Electro-optical effects.